Fenchel-Moreau identities on convex cones: Proof of Theorem

 For each $x\in \F_\Omega$, there is $\mu>0$ such that $y=\mu x \in \Omega$.
 Then, there is $n\in\N_+$ such that $ y \in \{f\leq n\}$.
 Choose $m\in\N$ to satisfy $m\mu\geq 1$.
 Since $f$ is $\C$-nondecreasing and $0\preceq \frac{1}{m\mu }y \preceq y$, it yields that $\frac{1}{m\mu }y \in \{f\leq n\}$, which implies that $x\in E_{m,n}$.
 The other direction is easy by the definition of $\F_\Omega$.
 Therefore, we have verified \eqref{eq:union_identity}.

 Since $f$ is l.s.c., we know that every $E_{m,n}$ is closed.
 As a closed subspace of $\H$, the space $\cspan\F_\Omega$ is complete.
-On the other hand, by the perfectness of $\C$ and Definition \ref{def:perfect}, the face $\F_\Omega$ also has nonempty interior in $\cspan\F_\Omega$.
-Hence, invoking the Baire category theorem (c.f.\ \cite{royden2010real}) and taking into account \eqref{eq:union_identity}, we can deduce that there is a pair $m,n$ such that $E_{m,n}$ has nonempty interior in $\cspan\F_\Omega$.
+On the other hand, by \ref{H:face}, the face $\F_\Omega$ also has nonempty interior in $\cspan\F_\Omega$.
+Hence, invoking the Baire category theorem (see \cite[Section~10.2]{royden2010real}) and taking \eqref{eq:union_identity} into account, we can deduce that there is a pair $m,n$ such that $E_{m,n}$ has nonempty interior in $\cspan\F_\Omega$.
 This implies that the interior of $\{f\leq n\}\subset \Omega$ relative to $\cspan\F_\Omega$ is nonempty.
 Hence, we conclude that $\Omega$ has nonempty interior. \end{proof}